Best wireless headphones for TV

 Connect the transmitter to your cable box's audio ouput, so that others can still hear sound from the TV.

-Are there TV headphones for people who have trouble hearing?
+Are there TV headphones for the hearing impaired?

 While the Sennheiser RS 175 headphones are more of an all-purpose choice, Sennheiser also makes wireless TV headphones that target specific hearing issues.
 The over-ear RS 195 headphones have special presets for those who have trouble understanding shows or movies.
 On-ear buttons let you boost speech, suppress annoying loud noises, and compensate for quieter television scenes.